AmrishKN/Real-time-Face-Mask-Detector/README.md

 IN THE PROJECT:
 	Convolutional neural networks is used to train the model.
 For real-time detection, open-cv is used.
+	The xml file contains the configs for the camera to detect the face.
+It is also inbuilt in the tensorflow module in python.

 FUTURE SCOPE:
 	This model can be implemented in cameras in public places.
 Similar models can be deployed like, helmet detection and seat belt detection.